petershin/liferay-learn/docs/dxp/latest/en/liferay-development/customizing-liferays-look-and-feel/using-a-custom-filter-client-extension.md

    | Client Extension | `Liferay Sample FDS Filter` |

    ![Add the Liferay Sample FDS Filter client extension to the data set view.](./using-a-custom-filter-client-extension/images/04.png)

+   !!! tip
+       For this filter to be effective across different "Filter By" fields, ensure the custom filter client extension is coded to handle different field names dynamically.
+This allows the filter to be applied generically without creating separate filters for each field.

 Add the data set view to a content page: